tamanna037/InformationTypesDetectionNLP/README.md

 ### Goal
-The goal is to develop a BERT model to detect the information types each sentence of a comment/post of a github issue is providng in order to support various software engineering activities.
+The goal is to develop a ML model to detect the information types each sentence of a comment/post of a github issue is providng in order to support various software engineering activities.

 ### Dataset
 The dataset and taxonomy of the types of information has been taken from the following paper:  *__Analysis and Detection of Information Types of Open Source Software Issue Discussions by Deeksha Arya, Wenting Wang, Jin L.C.
 Guo, Jinghui Cheng__*.